| Read Time: 7 minutes

 • Settlement Agreements: If negotiations lead to a settlement offer, having an attorney review the terms ensures you’re not signing away your rights or accepting less than you deserve.

-• Evidentiary Support: Your attorney will gather necessary documentation and evidence to bolster your position during negotiations-think of them as assembling an arsenal for battle.
+• Evidentiary Support: Your attorney will gather necessary documentation and evidence to bolster your position during negotiations.

 The bottom line is that having an experienced employment law specialist on your side can make all the difference when it comes time to negotiate terms or settle disputes.